 Failures are the best teachers.

 From your first investment, you need to learn a lot.
 Remember, it’s not always about winning.
-You should always remember is famous quote ‘Sometimes you win, & sometimes you learn’.
+You should always remember this famous quote ‘Sometimes you win, & sometimes you learn’.

-On the other hand, If you won, the stock price rose, then congratulations.
+On the other hand, If you won, the stock performed well, then congratulations.
 You have done a great job!

-For beginner investors, I will suggest to follow their stock portfolio for first 3-5 months before investing heavily on other stocks.
+For beginners, I will suggest to follow their stock portfolio for first 3-5 months before investing heavily in other stocks.
 The initial big profits on your stock might give you a great confidence to keep buying additional stocks.
 But You shouldn’t be greedy at that moment.
 You must remember that for beginners, it’s more important to learn how to do value investing, that to earn money.
-And once you have learn the basic, then the game is yours.
+And once you have learned the basic, then the game is yours.

 100 minus your age rule